nathanberry97/dumbtab.nvim/README.md

 > Features included in Dumbtab.nvim:
 > - Formatting of the tabline
-> - Astrick to show modified buffers
+> - Asterisk to show modified buffers

 ## Overview